Anna Stöhr

 Anna Stöhr (born 25 April 1988 in Reith im Alpbachtal, Austria) is a professional climber.
 She is a champion in bouldering climbing competitions.
 She won four Bouldering World Cups, in 2008, 2011, 2012 and 2013 and two World Championships, in 2007 and 2011.
 Notably, she dominated the 2013 Bouldering World Cup series, by winning seven events out of eight, losing one just by one attempt to Juliane Wurm.

-Biography
+Climbing career

+Competition climbing

 Stöhr started climbing with her parents when she was a child.